shipsimfan/acsl/README.md

-# acsl
+# Alexandria Common Shader Language
-Alexandria Common Shader Language transpiler.
-Designed to transpile ACSL to HLSL or GLSL.
+A Transpiler designed to convert ACSL into HLSL or GLSL.